Activated Protein C Resistance V (APCRV), Plasma

 Evaluation of patients with incident or recurrent venous thromboembolism (VTE)

 Evaluation of individuals with a family history of VTE

-An activated protein C (APC)-R ratio of <2.3 suggests abnormal resistance to APC of hereditary origin.
+An activated protein C (APC) resistance ratio of <2.3 suggests abnormal resistance to APC of hereditary origin.

-DNA-based testing for the factor V Leiden mutation (F5DNA / Factor V Leiden [R506Q] Mutation, Blood) may be helpful in confirming or excluding hereditary APC-resistance, after initial screening with the APC-resistance test.
+If the APC resistance test is abnormal, DNA-based testing for the factor V Leiden mutation (F5DNA / Factor V Leiden [R506Q] Mutation, Blood) may be helpful in confirming or excluding hereditary APC-resistance.

 This assay is highly sensitive and specific for inherited activated protein C (APC) resistance, most commonly due to the factor V Leiden mutation, but will not detect patients with acquired APC resistance.
 Persons with acquired APC resistance are at similar risk for venous thromboembolism.